Back to top

 We support the Corporate Water Leaders Group, facilitated by Global Water Intelligence, which brings together fashion and homeware companies.
 The group is developing a water action framework to help brands and their supply chain partners build operational resilience and mitigate water impacts.

-2 Working to improve water in our suppliers will have a limited impact.
-Water stewardship allows us to manage water on a bigger scale that considers all users within a basin or catchment area.
+Working to improve water at our suppliers will have a limited impact in a basin.
+Water stewardship allows us to manage water on a bigger scale that considers all users within a basin.
 This includes local communities, business, agriculture and biodiversity.

-3 Instead of setting general targets that cover all suppliers, contextual targets allow us to respond better to the individual water challenges of each of our 1,100 suppliers.
+2 Instead of setting general targets that cover all suppliers, contextual targets allow us to respond better to the individual water challenges of each of our supplier facilities.
 Our contextual targets address water scarcity, water quality, governance, WASH (water, sanitation and hygiene), flooding and climate induced events.